AElfProject/AElf/docs/tutorials/dapp/internalContractCall.md

 This inline transaction will be executed after the execution of the original transaction.
 Check other documentation for more details about the inline transactions.

-## Use `Contract Reference State`
+## Using `Contract Reference State`

 Using `Contract Reference State` is more convenient than using `Context` to do the interaction with another contract.
-Take three steps of preparing:
+Follow these three steps of preparation:

-1. Add related proto file(s) of the contract you want to call or send inline transactions; rebuild the contract project.
-(Just like before but we need to change the MSBUILD tag name, we'll see this later.)
+1. Add related proto file(s) of the contract you want to call or send inline transactions to and rebuild the contract project. (just like before but we need to change the MSBUILD tag name, we'll see this later.)
 2. Add an internal property of `XXXContractReferenceState` type to the State class of your contract.
 3. Set the contract address to the `Value` of property you just added in step 2.

-Let's see a demo that implement this situation: check the balance of ELF token of current contract, if the balance is greater than 100000, request a random number from `AEDPoS Contract`.
+Let's see a demo that implement these steps: check the balance of ELF token of current contract, if the balance is greater than 100 000, request a random number from `AEDPoS Contract`.

-First, reference proto files related to `MultiToken Contract` and `acs6.proto`.
+First, reference proto files related to `MultiToken Contract` and `acs6.proto` (random number generation).
 ```C#
     <ItemGroup>
         <ContractReference Include="..\..\protobuf\acs6.proto">